Mitragyna speciosa: Thailand

 The Thai government has considered legalizing kratom for recreational use in 2004, 2009, 2013, and 2020.
 In 2018, Thailand became the first Southeast Asian country to legalize kratom for medical purposes.
 In 2021, Thailand fully legalized kratom and removed it from the list of Category V narcotics, and more than 12,000 people who had been convicted for kratom-related offences when it was still considered a narcotic were granted an amnesty.

 United States

-In the United States, there is consideration to make kratom a Schedule I drug.
-In 2019, the FDA warned consumers that kratom remains unapproved for interstate commerce, may be unsafe in commercially available products, and is on an import alert which can lead to confiscation of imported supplies.
-Efforts to schedule kratom have generated significant controversy both among the general public and scientific community.
+In 2014, the United States Food and Drug Administration (FDA) banned the import of kratom into the U.S. due to a lack of evidence for its safety.
+As of 2021, kratom is illegal in six states: Alabama, Arkansas, Indiana, Rhode Island, Vermont, and Wisconsin, and it may be outlawed by local ordinance in other states.
+There was consideration in late 2017 to make kratom a Schedule I drug.
+In 2019, the FDA warned consumers that kratom remains unapproved for interstate commerce for use as a drug, may be unsafe in commercially available products, and is on an import alert, which can lead to confiscation of imported supplies.
+Efforts to schedule kratom generated significant controversy, both among the general public and the scientific community, and were ultimately unsuccessful.

+On August 13, 2025, Florida attorney general James Uthmeier announced an emergency rule placing 7-hydroxymitragynine into Schedule I status under Florida state law, without any mention of a carve out or any exclusions for Mitragyna speciosa which contains low amounts of 7OH, effectively making kratom illegal in Florida.